charlesrocabert/gbacpp/README.md

 Here, the optimums are calculated for all conditions, and saved in the folder <code>./examples/output</code>.
 Verbose mode is activated to get insights in the optimization process.

 ### 3.4) Ready-to-use examples <a name="examples"></a>
-Ready-to-use examples are available in the folder <code>examples</code> (place yourself in the folder <code>examples</code> using the <code>cd</code> command):
+Ready-to-use examples are available in the folder <code>./examples</code> (navigate to the folder <code>examples</code> using the <code>cd</code> command):

 • <code>model_A_condition_1.sh</code>: This script will run a single gradient ascent on model A in external condition 1 (2 reactions, 2 metabolites).
 You can execute it using the following command line:

     bash model_A_condition_1.sh

-At the end of the optimization, CSV files are written in the folder <code>examples/output</code>.
+At the end of the optimization, CSV files are written in the folder <code>./examples/output</code>.
 You can edit the parameter values at will to test the behaviour of the gradient ascent.
 See below for a full description of the parameters.

 • <code>model_B_all_conditions.sh</code>: This script will calculate the optimal growth rate on model B for all external conditions.
 You can execute it using the following command line:

     bash model_B_all_conditions.sh

-All the optimums are written in the folder <code>examples/output</code>.
+All the optimums are written in the folder <code>./examples/output</code>.

 ## 4) CGM files tutorial <a name="cgm_files_tutorial"></a>